Frequently Asked Questions

 Are there any post-race medical attention/massage therapy locations?

-The Marathon Weekend Sunday events have medical coverage consisting of physicians, EMTs, and athletic trainers stationed at the start, finish and along the course.
-The main medical tent is located at the finish line with Mercy Sports Medicine team there to assist you with recovery (this applies for Dogwood Canyon Weekend also).
+The Marathon Weekend Sunday events have medical coverage consisting of physicians, EMTs, and athletic trainers stationed at the start, finish, and along the course.
+The main medical tent is located at the finish line of the Marathon Weekend Events on Sunday and at Dogwood Canyon Weekend both race days, with Mercy Sports Medicine team there to assist you with recovery.
 There are also approximately 40 massage therapists after the Marathon Weekend runs on Sunday, volunteering their services to help relax and loosen up tight muscles.

 What are the awards ceremony times & locations: